infosiva/web-scraper/README.md

 # WebScarper

-This is a console application to do a webscraping the website content and formatting the table with the required field information about the package they are offering.
+This is a console application to do a webscraping the website content and display the table view data with the required field information about the package they are offering.

 ## Getting Started